Black Mage

 The Strategy Guide Suggests...

 In a recurring theme, defensive characters such as Knights are recommended due to the Black Mage's weak defense.
-The French Press guide notably mentions that it's possible to make a offense-oriented party out of two black mages and a Dark Knight, although without a White Mage, it'll be painful to heal up.
+The Future Press guide notably mentions that it's possible to make a offense-oriented party out of two black mages and a Dark Knight, although without a White Mage, it'll be painful to heal up.
 As far as spells go, hitting enemy weakness is the priority and whatever lacks a weakness can be attacked with Bio: A non-elemental magic attack that deals good damage.
+Magic-casting items such as staves and rods are also useful for conserving MP, even if they only go up to level 4.